 Take warm water in a large mixing bowl, sprinkle the yeast over the warm water and let sit for 5 minutes.
 Add the honey, salt and egg.

 Stir until blended and frothy.
-Add 3 cups of flour, 1 tsp of cinnamon powder and mix until the dough comes together.
+Add 3 cups of flour, 1 teaspoon of cinnamon powder and mix until the dough comes together.
 If using an electric mixer, knead the dough with the dough attachment for 5-7 minutes, or until elastic.

 If not, knead the dough on a lightly floured surface until soft and elastic (about 8-10 minutes), adding more flour to keep the dough from sticking if necessary.
 Do not add too much flour than necessary.
 The dough will become more workable the longer you knead.